Skip to main content

 Multifamily Property Operators

-Apartment complexes and multifamily properties converting common-area turf to comply with AB 356 and reduce ongoing landscape water bills.
+Apartment complexes and multifamily properties planning common-area turf conversion to comply with AB 356 and reduce ongoing landscape water bills.

 Government & Institutional Properties

-Public properties, schools, and institutional facilities converting non-functional turf for compliance and operating cost reduction.
+Public properties, schools, and institutional facilities planning conversion of decorative turf for AB 356 compliance and operating-cost reduction.

 Property Managers

-Property management firms handling xeriscape conversions across multiple properties on behalf of their owner clients — including portfolio rollouts.
+Property management firms handling xeriscape conversions across multiple properties on behalf of owner clients — including phased portfolio rollouts.

 Process